 ALC Schools’ Model for Alternative Transportation Needs

-ALC Schools supplements districts’ transportation programs using a combination of SUVs, minivans, wheelchair accessible vans, and sedans to assist in transporting McKinney-Vento, ESSA, ESE/special needs, and out-of-district students, as well as hard-to-serve and multi-district trips.
-Supplementing bus service with small capacity vehicles means that districts no longer pay for unused capacity and have the flexibility to expand and contract their fleet to accommodate the ever-changing demands of these student populations.
+ALC Schools supplements districts’ transportation programs using a combination of SUVs, minivans, wheelchair accessible vans, and sedans to assist students.
+Populations include McKinney-Vento, ESSA, ESE/special needs, and out-of-district students, as well as hard-to-serve and multi-district trips.
+Small capacity vehicles allow districts to stop paying for unused capacity and have flexibility to expand and contract their fleet.
 ALC accomplishes all this while reducing the cost of transportation programs by 20-30%.

 One recent example of this was a middle-school student who was located in a very rural area.
 The child had been transported using a bus, but that was no longer available.
 Davis recalls, “We explained that we would be moving their daughter’s transportation to ALC Schools.
 The mom had engaged an advocate and was very adamant that her daughter have a female driver.
-ALC was able to find the perfect driver for us and even set up a meeting with the students, her mother, me, an ALC representative, and the driver to make sure everyone was comfortable with the situation.
-They showed up early before school one day, sat with them until they were comfortable, and then guided the child to the vehicle.
+ALC found the perfect driver and even set up a meeting with the student, her mother, me, an ALC representative, and the driver.
+They showed up early one day before school and sat with them until they were comfortable.
 It was smooth sailing from that point.”